annytcui/trails_demo_app/README.md

 ## Getting started

-To get started with the app, make sure you have postgreSQL installed.
+To get started with the app, make sure you have PostgreSQL installed.

 First, clone the repo and then install the needed gems: